dcodev1702/Articles/CEF-AMASetup.md

 ```

-## Creating the Data Collection Rule.
+## Creating the Data Collection Rule (DCR).

-The DCR rule has to be in place first.
-Just create a simple syslog DCR and call it a day, as we will reconfiguring it later.
-Once created, allow some time for the AMA extension to be added to the machine and the syslog data to ingest into Sentinel before going onto the next step.
+The DCR has to be in place first.
+Go to Azure Montior, scroll down on the left hand side and select "Data Collection Rule".
+Create a simple syslog DCR and call it a day, as we will reconfigure it later.
+Once created, assign the Ubuntu VM to the DCR via "Resources" blade on your left hand side.
+Allow some time for the AMA extension to be added to your Linux VM and the syslog data to ingest into Sentinel before moving onto the next step.

 *Instructions* - [here](https://learn.microsoft.com/en-us/azure/sentinel/forward-syslog-monitor-agent)